 DLS, one of the highest academic performers in DPS, is The Foundation’s most significant success in the education arena.
 A good percentage of DLS students live in Central Park.

 During Mr. Weber’s nearly five years with DLS, it became the No. 1 kindergarten choice in Denver Public Schools and one of the top 10 selections in the district’s “choice’’ enrollment process.

 Following his tenure with DLS, Mr. Weber was interim Executive Director of the Downtown Denver Expeditionary (charter) School and he led start-up activities for several other charters.
 Most recently he was the principal of a language immersion charter school in Fort Collins for two years.

 In his current position, Mr. Weber runs a grant program for schools in Stapleton and surrounding neighborhoods.
 He provides technical support to nonprofits and schools, helps lead a new DPS Innovation Zone of four International Baccalaureate schools and two others in northeast Denver and leads the Foundation's communications work.

 Prior to joining the Foundation, Mr. Weber was an award-winning reporter for the Rocky Mountain News for 10 years covering education and Denver City Hall (the Rocky was Colorado’s largest daily paper prior to closing in 2009).
 He also worked for the Denver Post and Colorado Springs Gazette Telegraph.

 Mr. Weber was a 2013-15 fellow with Catapult Leadership, Colorado's only comprehensive development program for autonomous school leaders.
 While with Catapult he earned his Colorado alternative principal’s license.

 Mr. Weber has a Masters of Nonprofit Management from Regis University.
 He lives in Stapleton with his wife, Lisa, and has two grown daughters who live in the southeastern United States.

-Leslie Joseph, Director of Administration and Operations
+Senior Director of Administration & Operations